gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

 {% endhighlight %}

 ### GNU Parallel
+A use case of GNU Parallel is to process a large file or many files with a mapper that takes a line in and returns a value that only depends on that line.
+GNU Parallel spins up an instance of the mapper per core and takes care of partitioning the input file(s) across the jobs.
+We can also provide GNU Parallel with a list of remote machines and GNU Parallel will parse out the jobs across the machines.

 My Macbook has 4 cores and this operation of filtering json rows is well-suited to GNU Parallel, so let's see how fast it runs.

 {% highlight bash %}